roytang/blog/content/post/2020/04/weeknotes-04-05/index.md

 Today is Palm Sunday.
 I'm writing this early in the morning, so IDK yet how the church will adapt the usual fanfare to this whole pandemic thing.

+The summer heat has begun to settle in during the last few weeks of quarantine.
+I can't sit without a shirt or rest or my arms anywhere without sweat threatening to accumulate on the contact surface.
+Coincidentally around the first week of the lockdown, our aircon in the only airconditioned room in the house started making funny noises so we've stopped using it.
+At least we get to save electricty?

 ---

 Overall this week much less productive than the last.
 I felt a stronger tendency to "veg out" as it were.